All right, news roundup, information overload hour.

 So it was great fun to be back in front of the camera again.

-Um I think Karen Kingsbury is just such an excellent storyteller.
+I think Karen Kingsbury is just such an excellent storyteller.

-And uh and it was it was you know fun and challenging of course to dramatize this to bring it to bring it to Prime and I'm delighted to be back on Prime.
+And it was fun and challenging, of course, to dramatize this, to bring it to Prime.

 I don't know if you got to see the film I produced last Easter with Dennis Quaid and Heather Graham.

-And so I feel terrific that they entrusted me with the Easter time slot again for the launch of the Baxters and uh it goes up on the twenty eighth and then it will live there.
+And so I feel terrific that they entrusted me with the Easter time slot again for the launch of the Baxters.

-I know that I'm raising a family.
+I'm raising a family.

-I've got to work 'cause I've got you know a million things.
+I've got, you know, a million things.

 Can you go do that?

-You know it's family friendly television.
+You know, it's family-friendly television.

-I that's everybody has their own stuff.
+Everybody has their own stuff.

-Everybody Elizabeth and John Baxter have five adult children, so there's plenty of drama but it's how they deal with it.
+Elizabeth and John Baxter have five adult children, so there's plenty of drama.

-And it's seeing this family through the lens of faith uh I think that is what separates it from other shows on television because we don't rarely get to see people that go to church.
+I think that is what separates it from other shows on television because we don't rarely get to see people that go to church.

 We don't rarely get to see people that will stop in the middle of a crisis or concern for each other and see people holding hands and praying together in the name of Jesus on television.